 In addition to producing the film, The Global Workshop has partnered with researchers from the medical schools at Boston University and Harvard to conduct a comprehensive, nationwide study of Muslim-run free healthcare clinics.
 Their research will shed light on the national movement of Muslim Americans increasing access to care in their communities.
 The study will provide quantitative context to the stories included in Unconditional Care.

-Set to release in fall 2018, Unconditional Care will tour the United States to inspire students, medical professionals, policymakers, and people of all faiths to advocate and collaborate on behalf of their uninsured, impoverished, and underrepresented fellow citizens.
+Set to release in spring 2019, Unconditional Care will tour the United States to inspire students, medical professionals, policymakers, and people of all faiths to advocate and collaborate on behalf of their uninsured, impoverished, and underrepresented fellow citizens.
 As such, our team will work with campus organizations, faith communities, and healthcare professionals to show the film, catalyze conversation, and embolden advocacy.